 How Spot Pet Insurance Can Help

-Spot’s Accident-Only and Accident and Illness plans can help with the eligible costs of treatment if your cat is experiencing stomach issues after eating too much bell pepper.
+Spot’s Accident-Only and Accident and Illness plans can help with the eligible costs of treatment if your cat is experiencing stomach issues after eating too much celery.
 Spot's cat insurance plans can provide up to 90% cash back on eligible vet bills, so you can choose the best treatment for your pet with less worry about the cost.
 Get a free quote today!

 Conclusion

-The closing statements are – Celery is safe for your cat to eat.
+The closing statements are – Celery is typically safe for your cat to eat.
 However, you do have to make sure you know the right way, quantity, and frequency of feeding it to them.
 It should be an occasional treat and not a part of your cat’s daily diet.
 If you stick to the rules, your cat may be able to extract many health benefits from celery.

 Happy mood and health to your purry friend and lots of love and licks to you! (licks by your cat)